City of Richmond Hill

 Councillor’s News and Events

-Clean Up Green Up 2025
+Clean Up, Green Up Weeks

 I will be hosting a Town Hall meeting to discuss community safety and crime prevention.
 Guest speakers at this event include Mayor David West and York Regional Police Chief Jim MacSween.
 Invitation has also been extended to representatives from the Federal and Provincial governments.